 This one is for the new college grads out there.
 Congratulations!
 Graduating from college is a huge accomplishment.
 Now, it’s time to go out there and rock the world!
 I graduated over 25 years ago and I still remember it well.
 I was euphoric to finish 5 years of engineering school.
-It was a tough program (BS/MS combined) and by the end, everybody was burned out from studying.
+It was a tough program (BS/MS combined) and by the end, everyone was worn out from studying.
 All of us couldn’t wait to start working and making some money.
 Fortunately, I graduated at a good time (1996) and was able to find a stable engineering job.
 That was a great starting point and I built our wealth from there.
 My journey worked out well, but it could be better.
 If I could go back and give my younger self one piece of advice, what would it be?
 Here is my best advice to new college grads.

 This is very specific.
 My best advice is to learn about financial independence.
 I didn’t discover financial independence until my mid 30s.
 Luckily, I came from a humble background and I started investing right when I began my engineering career.
 I knew I need to save the rainy days.
 By the time I found out about financial independence, we were almost there.

 Like any young person, I made plenty of mistakes.
 We purchased a big house, drove a BMW convertible, spent a lot of money on entertainment, and invested in the wrong financial products*.
 It worked out okay, but we would have wasted a lot less time if we knew about financial independence right from the start.
 It would have given us a focus.
 I would have learned to invest much earlier.